-If you are looking for a quick overview of Chloe Mattilio's work with leafy spurge mapping, take a look at the update on her the remote-sensing mapping and invasion risk modeling applications that she presented at the August 2021 YRLSP Working Group meeting.
+If you are looking for a quick overview of Chloe Mattilio's work with leafy spurge mapping, take a look at the update on the remote sensing mapping and invasion risk modeling applications that she presented at the August 2021 YRLSP Working Group meeting.
 A downloadable PDF of her PowerPoint presentation is available HERE.
 For a full discussion and maps of Chloe's work on the remote sensing application, see our Remote Sensing page.

 Invasive Weed Management

 Leafy spurge is an extremely difficult species to effectively manage and many standard herbicide management options produce less than satisfactory results.
 In riparian areas, the problem is more complicated because several of the herbicides used to control leafy spurge in upland areas are not labelled for use near water.
 Because eradication is nearly impossible for well-established invasions, reducing seed production and the resulting spread of seed to new areas is an important use of management resources to protect the Yampa River corridor, irrigated agricultural lands, and associated uplands.

 University of Wyoming graduate student Hannah Kuhns, under the direction of Dr. Tekiela, began working on a project in 2019 to quantify the impacts of sheep grazing, herbicide applications, or a combination of the two on leafy spurge seed production.
 In 2020 Hannah extended her research to include an examination of the effect of various environmental variables on leafy spurge seed germination rates, as well as the potential for root fragments (such as might be eroded from a river bank during spring floods) to propagate in new downstream environments.
 Collectively, Hannah's investigations into seed germination rates and root propagation have provided new insight into the optimum timing and best management practices for the control of leafy spurge populations in riparian environments.
 Her work with root propagules, especially, has demonstrated the viability of a previously unconsidered vector for leafy spurge introduction in the Yampa River Basin.

 A leafy spurge root propagule sprouts in Hannah's lab.